NoahSchiro/chess-clone/README.md

 The absolutely novel idea of creating a chess clone.
 Target language is C++ and I will attempt to keep it as true to C++ standards as possible.
 Part of the emphasis of this project is good documentation, code structure, and good practices all around

+ - [ ] All pieces should have a "show" function.
+This can be for CLI output or GUI output.
+Currently, "Board" handles showing the state of the game, which doesn't seem quite right.
+ - [ ] GUI (what gui should I use?)
+ - [ ] Implement valid moves for each piece

 ---

 Long term goals: